 On your kid’s iPhone, head to the Settings app, then tap on your kid’s name at the top of the screen, and then tap Family Sharing.
 Then tap Location Sharing, and you’ll see the first screen below.
 Tap Share Your Location, and you’ll see the second screen.

 Here, you can choose which device iCloud uses to share your kid’s location.
-If they have an iPhone and an iPad, for example, you can make suer location is shared from the iPhone.
-You can also choose which family members can see their location.
-In the case of a kid, you might want to let parents, and brothers and sisters all see the data.
+If they have an iPhone and an iPad, for example, you can make sure location is shared from the iPhone.
+You also can choose which family members can see their location.
+In the case of a kid, you might want to let parents and siblings all see the data.
 Although this might make games of hide and seek rather short.

 Once location sharing is enabled, you can then track that iPhone.